-Total qualifying Share/ Equity

-Holdings 992,595
+Greg Etter, BS Geology, JD Age: 66 Boerne, Texas, USA Indepe endent Director since November 30, 2020 Mr. Etter has broad, extensive experience in the natural al resource s sector, including more than two decades

-3 7 7 7 377 Boerne, Texas, USA Independ lent Director since November 30, 2020 Mr. Etter has broad, extensive experience in the natural reso successfully managing diverse portfolios as a senior executiv Etter has been responsible for government relations, legal, community affairs. e at multiple international mining companies.
-Mr. He joined Kinross Gold Corporation (TSX, NYSE) in 2007 and served in a number of roles, including Senior Vice-President, Global Government Relations, Security and Lands, prior to his retirement in 2020.
-He has wide-ranging experience on five continents, including significant accomplishments relating to development projects.
+Mr. Etter has broad, extensive experience in the natural resources sector, including more than two decades of successfully managing diverse portfolios as a senior executive at multiple international mining companies.
+Mr. Etter has been responsible for government relations, legal, security, land, environment, public relations, and community affairs.

+He joined Kinross Gold Corporation in 2007 and served in a number of roles, including Senior Vice-President, Global Government Relations, Security and Lands, prior to his retirement in 2020.
+Prior to his tenure with Kinross, he served in executive positions at Newmont Mining Corporation and Battle Mountain Gold Company, including Vice President and Executive Aide to the Chairman at Newmont and Vice President, General Counsel and Secretary at Battle Mountain.
+He has wide-ranging experience on five continents, including significant accomplishments relating to exploration, development, and operating properties.

 Mr. Etter hold a B.S. in Geology from Colorado State University and a J.D (Magna Cum Laude) from Washburn University School of Law.

-Areas of Exper tise Legal, Government Relations, Community Affairs, Land Management, Commercial Negotiations, Mergers and Acquisitions, Corporate Governance, Environmental Permitting Board/Committee Membership Meeting Attendance Board 13 of 13 Audit Committee 2 of 4 1 Health, Safety and Sustainability Committee 2 of 2
+Legal, Government Relations, Community Affairs, Land Management, Commercial Negotiations, Mergers and Acquisitions, Corporate Governance, Environmental Permitting

-Age: 65

-$3 \text{ of } 4^2$

-7x

-Options and Common Shares (as at December 31, 2023)

-Common Shares Options DSUs Total Value of Common Shares 3 60,386 723,345 175,000 \$13,815 Minimum Shareholding requirement status as at April 23, 2024 (3 x annual gross retainer fees) Total qualifying Holdi Total qualifying value 4 Multiple
+Board/Committee Membership Meeting Attendance Board 10 of 10 Health, Safety and Sustain ability Co mmittee 2 of 2 Compensation Committee 3 of 3 Options and Common Shares (as at December 31, 2024) 1) Common Shares Options D DSUs Total Value of Common Shares 1 60,386 692,241 723 723,345 \$10,912 Minimum Shareholding requirement status as at April 25, 2025 (3 x annual gross retainer fees) Total qualifying Share/ E Holdings # quity Total qualifying value 2 2 Multiple Multiple 1,122,997 \$420,211 8.4 8.4

-Greg Etter, BS Geology, JD

-- (1) Mr. Etter ceased to be a member of the Audit Committee on June 14, 2023, and attended 100% of all meetings prior to that date. - Mr. Etter joined the compensation committee of the Board (the "Compensation Committee") on June 14, 2023, and attended 100% of all meetings after that date. - (3) Calculated using the market price of the Common Shares on the TSX on December 29, 2023, the last day of 2023 on which trading occurred (C\$0.31) and translated to US\$ at the daily average exchange rate reported by the Bank of Canada. - (4) Calculated per the terms of the Share Ownership Policy.
+(1) Calculated using the market price of the Common Shares on the TSX on December 31, 2024, the last day of 2024 on which trading occurred (C\$0.26) and translated to US\$ at the daily average exchange rate reported by the Bank of Canada.